 The normalization transformation uses a default transformation followed by a secondary modification of the transformation defined in the 'avar' table, if present.
 An 'avar' table does not affect the mapping of minimum, default, and maximum values to -1, 0 and 1; it can only affect mapping of intervening values.
-For more details on this modification, see the 'avar' table description.
+This is described in more detail below.

 The default normalization mapping divides the variation range for each axis into two segments: minimum value to default value, and default value to maximum value.
 The minimum, default and maximum values are mapped into -1, 0 and 1 respectively.
 Within each segment, all other values are interpolated linearly, as follows:

-Let userValue be the user-scale coordinate value for a user-selected instance value for a given axis, let normalizedValue be the normalized instance value, let axisMin be the minimum value for the axis specified in the ‘fvar’ table, etc.
+Let userValue be the user-scale coordinate value for a user-selected instance value for a given axis, let defaultNormalizedValue be the normalized instance value, let axisMin be the minimum value for the axis specified in the ‘fvar’ table, etc.

 Force the user-scale coordinate value to be in range by clamping to the minimum and maximum values: